 “To me, my Immaculata education is an opportunity.
 An opportunity to show people what I am truly capable of.
-I was born with a rare genetic condition call Barth’s Syndrome.
-When I graduate in the summer of 2014, I will be only the third affected individual to earn a bachelor’s degree.
+I was born with a rare genetic condition called Barth’s Syndrome.
+When I graduated in the summer of 2014, I was only the third affected individual to earn a bachelor’s degree.
 As I continued on as a Communication major, I began to see how my education would allow me to help the foundation that supports those of us affected by Barth’s Syndrome.
 Through learning about topics such as grant writing, social media usage and public relations I am better able to be a voice for the foundation whenever they need me.
 Thanks to Immaculata, I have been able to show what those affected by Barth’s Syndrome are capable of.” —Kevin Baffa ’14, B.A. in Communication

 Human Performance Management